yousefabuzaid/sooqnaa_backend-main/COOLIFY_DEPLOYMENT.md

 3. Update `MAIL_USERNAME` and `MAIL_PASSWORD` to match your email credentials
 4. Update `L5_SWAGGER_CONST_HOST` to match your domain

+## Docker Compose Benefits

+✅ **Full Control**: Complete control over nginx configuration
+✅ **No Conflicts**: No more nginx configuration conflicts
+✅ **Predictable**: Same environment every time
+✅ **Debugging**: Easy to debug and troubleshoot
+✅ **Customization**: Can customize any part of the setup

 ## Troubleshooting

-### If you still see environment variable warnings:
+### If you see environment variable warnings:
 1. Make sure you've committed all the configuration changes
 2. Clear the application cache after deployment
 3. Check that all environment variables are properly set in Coolify

-### If nginx still fails:
+### If the application doesn't start:
-1. The post-deployment script should handle this automatically
-2. Check the deployment logs for any nginx errors
+1. Check the Docker logs in Coolify
-3. The script will show the nginx configuration if it fails
+2. Verify the Dockerfile and docker-compose.yml are correct
+3. Ensure all environment variables are set

 ### Database connection issues:
 1. Verify your MySQL database is accessible from the Coolify server
 2. Check that the database credentials are correct
 3. Ensure the database exists and migrations can run

-## Benefits of This Cleanup
+## Benefits of This Setup

-1. **Reduced warnings**: No more environment variable warnings for unused services
-2. **Faster startup**: Less configuration to load
-3. **Cleaner logs**: Fewer irrelevant warnings in your application logs
-4. **Better security**: No unused service configurations that could be exploited
-5. **Easier maintenance**: Only the services you actually use are configured
+1. **No nginx conflicts**: Docker Compose handles nginx configuration properly
+2. **Full control**: You control every aspect of the deployment
+3. **Predictable**: Same setup every time
+4. **Easy debugging**: Clear logs and error messages
+5. **Scalable**: Easy to add more services if needed